Das Kapital: Part I: Commodities and Money

 Depiction of Covent Garden Market in London by Phoebus Levin, 1864.
 Marx analysed the commodity as the elementary form of wealth in capitalist societies, where myriad goods are exchanged in bustling marketplaces.

 Marx begins his analysis with the commodity as the elementary form of wealth in capitalist societies, where wealth "appears as" an "immense collection of commodities".
 He establishes its dual character: it has a "use-value", satisfying some human want or need, and an "exchange-value", the quantitative proportion in which it exchanges for other commodities.
 This commensurability in exchange, Marx argues, points to an underlying common element: "value".

 The "substance" of value is congealed "human labour in the abstract", a "social substance" that commodities possess not individually but "communally" through their relationship in exchange.
-Crucial to Marx's theory is the distinction between "concrete labor" (specific purposeful activities like weaving or tailoring) and "abstract labor" (labor as a general social mediation).
-Abstract labor is not a physiological expenditure but a historically specific social category unique to capitalism, where labor serves as the means by which individuals acquire the products of others.
+Crucial to Marx's theory is the distinction between "concrete labour" (specific purposeful activities like weaving or tailoring) and "abstract labour" (labour as a general social mediation).
+Abstract labour is not a physiological expenditure but a historically specific social category unique to capitalism, where labour serves as the means by which individuals acquire the products of others.
 The magnitude of value is determined by "socially necessary labour time" – the average time required to produce a commodity under normal conditions of production with the average degree of skill and intensity prevalent in that society.
 For a commodity to have value, its labour must be useful, meaning it must produce a use-value that someone wants, needs, or desires.